AmmarRahman/wsl-vpn/README.md

     - You can install a Debian or Ubuntu from the Windows store to run along side your other distros, and use the multiple WSLs support to get your particular distro to work.
     - The only part that is specific to Debian and Ubuntu is the service script.
 You are free to wrap the script `/usr/local
 3. What if I'm trying to expose a port from WSL2?
+    - Ports bound to localhost in WSL2 will be listening on localhost on the Windows Host side.
-    - Unforunately, this solution will not allow you to expose a port when on or off of VPN.
-If you need to expose a port when off of VPN, you'll need to run the `./wsl-vpnkit-unsetup.sh` script
+    - Unforunately, this solution will not allow you to expose a port on any other IP when on or off of VPN.
+        - If you need to expose a port (other than on localhost) when off of VPN, you'll need to run the `./wsl-vpnkit-unsetup.sh` script
+        - A `socat`-like solution might also be possible on the Windows side (e.g. [cygwin](https://cygwin.com/cgi-bin2/package-grep.cgi?grep=socat&arch=x86_64)) that will allow you to link localhost to another IP.
 4. What about IPv6?
     - On tested clients IPv6 actually works when on VPN without the need for WSL-VPN, and continues to work when WSL-VPN is fixing IPv4.
 Tested clients include:
         - SonicWall NetExtender